CUNY-CL/wikipron/README.md

 1. Create a fork of the `wikipron` repo on your GitHub account.

-2. Locally, make sure you are in some sort of a virtual environment (venv, virtualenv, conda, etc).

-3. Download and install the library in the "editable" mode together with the core and dev dependencies within the virtual environment:
+2. Clone from your fork:

     ```bash
     git clone https://github.com/<your-github-username>/wikipron.git
     cd wikipron
-    pip install -U pip setuptools
-    pip install -r requirements.txt
+    ```

+3. Set up a Python virtual environment.
+We recommend using [uv](https://docs.astral.sh/uv/):

+    ```bash
+    uv python install 3.14
+    uv venv --python 3.14
+    source .venv/bin/activate
+    ```

+4. Install WikiPron in the "editable" mode together with the core and dev dependencies:

+    ```bash
-    pip install --no-deps -e .
+    uv pip install -e ".[dev]"
     ```

 We keep track of notable changes in